Earthing in electrical network

 Moisture has a great influence on resistivity value of soil.
 The resistivity of a soil can be determined by the quantity of water held by the soil and resistivity of the water itself.
 Conduction of electricity in soil is through water.

-The resistance drops quickly to a more or less steady minimum value of about 15% moisture.
-And further increase of moisture level in soil will have little effect on soil resistivity.
-In many locations water table goes down in dry weather conditions.
 Therefore, it is essential to pour water in and around the earth pit to maintain moisture in dry weather conditions.
-Moisture significantly influences soil resistivity
+Moisture significantly influences soil resistivity.

 Pure water is poor conductor of electricity.
 Resistivity of soil depends on resistivity of water which in turn depends on the amount and nature of salts dissolved in it.